Triangulated categories of relative 1-motives: Background, conventions and notations

-Let $\CT$ be a triangulated category, and $\CG$ a family of objects of $\CT$.
+Let $\CT$ be a triangulated category, and $\CG$ be a family of objects of $\CT$.
 We introduce a number of subcategories of $\CT$ generated in various ways by $\CG$.
+Recall that a triangulated subcategory is said to be thick (resp. localising) if it is stable by direct factors (resp. small sums).

-We denote by $\langle \CG\rangle$ (resp. $\langle \CG\rangle_+$, $\langle \CG\rangle_-$) the smallest triangulated subcategory of $\CT$ stable by direct factors (resp. the smallest subcategory stable by extensions, positive shifts and direct factors, the smallest subcategory stable by extensions, negative shifts and direct factors) containing $\CG$.
-Assume now that $\CT$ admits small sums.
-We denote by $\ll \CG\gg$ (resp. $\ll \CG\gg_+$, $\ll \CG\gg_-$) the smallest triangulated subcategory of $\CT$ (resp. the smallest subcategory stable by extensions, small sums and $[+1]$, the smallest subcategory stable by extensions, small sums and $[-1]$) containing $\CG$.
-Note that $\langle \CG\rangle \subset \ll \CG \gg$ by \cite[Lemme 2.1.17]{Ayoub_these_1}.
+We denote by $\langle \CG\rangle$ (resp. $\langle \CG\rangle_+$, $\langle \CG\rangle_-$) the smallest thick triangulated subcategory of $\CT$ (resp. the smallest subcategory stable by extensions, positive shifts and direct factors, the smallest subcategory stable by extensions, negative shifts and direct factors) containing $\CG$.
+Assume now that $\CT$ admits small sums; by convention, this includes the hypothesis that small sums of distinguished triangles are distinguished triangles.
+We denote by $\llangle \CG\rrangle$ (resp. $\llangle \CG\rrangle_+$, $\llangle \CG\rrangle_-$) the smallest localising triangulated subcategory of $\CT$ (resp. the smallest subcategory stable by extensions, small sums and $[+1]$, the smallest subcategory stable by extensions, small sums and $[-1]$) containing $\CG$.
+Note that $\langle \CG\rangle \subset \llangle \CG \rrangle$ by \cite[Lemme 2.1.17]{Ayoub_these_1}.

-In the constructions above, we refer informally to $\CG$ as the \emph{generating family} to objects of $\CG$ as \emph{generators}.
-In each case, these subcategories can be defined by a (possibly transfinite in the $\ll -\gg$ cases) induction: start with the full subcategory with objects $\CG[\BZ]$; to pass to a successor ordinal, introduce, depending on the case, cones of all morphisms and direct factors of all objects, just the cones and direct factors, just the cocones and direct factors, the cones, direct factors and small sums, \ldots; finally, to pass to a limit ordinal, take the union over all previous subcategories.
-These subcategories do not change if one replaces $\CT$ by a triangulated subcategory containing $\CG$ (and stable under small sums for the $\ll -\gg$ variants), so that we will in general not need to specify the ambient triangulated category, which we omit from the notation.
+In the constructions above, we refer informally to $\CG$ as the \emph{generating family} and to objects of $\CG$ as \emph{generators}.
+In each case, these subcategories can be defined by an induction (transfinite in the $\llangle -\rrangle$ cases): start with the full subcategory with objects $\CG[\BZ]$; to pass to a successor ordinal, introduce, depending on the case, cones of all morphisms and direct factors of all objects, just the cones and direct factors, just the cocones and direct factors, the cones, direct factors and small sums, etc.; finally, to pass to a limit ordinal, take the union over all previous subcategories.
+These subcategories do not change if one replaces $\CT$ by a triangulated subcategory containing $\CG$ and which is stable by direct factors in the $\langle-\rangle$ case and stable under small sums in the $\llangle -\rrangle$ case.
+In practice, this means we do not need to specify the ambient triangulated category.